-Geology 190 is a two-week long summer field studies program that takes students to the important geological localities found in the western United States and around the world.
-We often teach the course in conjunction with students taking Anthropology 190, which is a unique dynamic that enriches the experience of everyone taking the courses.
+Geology 190/Anthropology 190 is a two-week long summer field studies program that takes students to the important geological and anthropological localities found in the western United States and around the world.
+We camp at spectacular parks and monuments, and hike to some of the most important sites in the history of geological studies which may also show evidence of human cultural use.
 The Hawaiian Islands are one of the most unique environments in the world, both geologically and in terms of humanity.
 Isolated by thousands of miles of open sea, the islands have developed a distinctive culture and history.
 The volcanic islands originated on a geologic hot spot, which means that each island is of a different age and degree of growth and erosion.
 The natural ecosystems developed from accidental arrivals of plant and animal species, and thus the islands have the largest number of endemic species in the United States.